At a glance

-An ICO-approved GDPR code of conduct is written by a body able to legitimately speak on behalf of a group of organisations, such as a trade or representative body.
-It should provide a detailed description of what the GDPR means in practice for the organisations it covers, focusing on key data protection priorities and challenges that they are facing.
+An ICO-approved UK GDPR code of conduct is written by a body able to legitimately speak on behalf of a group of organisations, such as a trade or representative body.
+It should provide a detailed description of what the UK GDPR means in practice for the organisations it covers, focusing on key data protection priorities and challenges that they are facing.
 It should outline technical and organisational measures that controllers and processors must have in place in order to be a member of the code of conduct.
 Organisations’ compliance with the code will be monitored.

 ICO statutory codes of practice are written by the ICO to address key strategic areas, set out in the Data Protection Act 2018.
 They are approved by the Secretary of State and laid before Parliament.
 Codes of practice provide practical guidance to organisations about how to comply with data protection legislation with regards to a particular topic.

 Yes.
-You need to review and evaluate any existing codes of conduct you have in line with the requirements of the GDPR.
-You can submit them to the ICO for approval, if you want them to be considered as an ICO-approved GDPR code of conduct.
+You need to review and evaluate any existing codes of conduct you have in line with the requirements of the UK GDPR.
+You can submit them to the ICO for approval, if you want them to be considered as an ICO-approved UK GDPR code of conduct.

-Please note that your code needs to address particular data protection areas and issues that your sector faces and not simply repeat the GDPR.
+Please note that your code needs to address particular data protection areas and issues that your sector faces and not simply repeat the UK GDPR.

 The ICO will provide advice and support to sectors wishing to develop a code of conduct and you are strongly encouraged to contact the ICO during the development stage of your code of conduct, prior to any formal submission.